 It turns out the camera is broken: the shutter doesn’t open.
 I got a long strip of blank Fujicolor negatives from the processor.
 The camera sounded like it worked all the way through, but nope.
 When an all-manual camera is broken, you usually know it the first time you press the shutter button.
 These electronic cameras can really fake you out.

-Thankfully, I hadn’t sent the Plus-X off for processing yet, so I followed some clever instructions on YouTube to get the film leader out of the canister and will shoot that roll in a different camera soon.
+Thankfully, I hadn’t sent the Plus-X off for processing yet.
+I followed some clever instructions on YouTube to get the film leader out of the canister.
+I’ll shoot that roll in a different camera soon.

 It’s a shame, really.
 This Rebel was a lot of fun.
 Yes, this guy who loves his all-metal, all-manual cameras really enjoyed shooting the Rebel.
 I have a couple of Nikon plastic-fantastic 35mm SLRs made at about the same time as this Rebel, but they’re not nearly as much fun to shoot.
 I don’t get it; these plastic SLRs all seem pretty much alike.
 But now I can see why so many people choose Canon SLRs: this Rebel is simply charming.